derekburgess/jaws/README.md

 ### Requirements

 - Python 3.12
-- Neo4j
+- Neo4j only for the current graph-backed pipeline
-- Wireshark's `tshark`/`dumpcap` for live capture or PCAP import
+- Wireshark's `tshark`/`dumpcap` only for live capture or PCAP import
-- An OpenAI API key **or** sufficient local compute for sentence-transformer embeddings
+- An OpenAI API key or sufficient local compute only when creating embeddings
-- An IPinfo API key for organization and ASN enrichment
+- An IPinfo API key only for organization and ASN enrichment
 - Optional: an NVIDIA GPU and CUDA for faster local embeddings

+The numerical research core installs independently of every integration above.
+See the [dependency and installation profiles](docs/dependencies.md) for the complete capability matrix and version policy.

 ### 1. Install system dependencies